jon9314/axon/phases/axon_phase_3_dev_roadmap.md

 **Optional:**

-- Sync notes into vector DB for RAG-style hybrid retrieval
+ - Synchronize markdown notes with Qdrant for retrieval

 ---